denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 14: System.gc(); } }
 ```

 A.  The object created on line 9 is eligible for garbage collection after line 13.
 B.  The object created on line 9 is eligible for garbage collection after line 14.
 C.  The object created on line 10 is eligible for garbage collection after line 12.
 D.  The object created on line 10 is eligible for garbage collection after line 13.
 E.  Garbage collection is guaranteed to run.
 F.  Garbage collection might or might not run.
 G.  The code does not compile.

-**My Answer: A,D,F  / Correct Answer: A,D,F**
+**My Answer: A,D,F
+Correct Answer: A,D,F**

-Garbage collection is never guaranteed to run, making option F correct and option E incorrect.
+**Garbage collection is never guaranteed to run, making option F correct and option E incorrect.
 Next, the class compiles and runs without issue, so option G is incorrect.
-The Bear object created on line 9 is accessible until line 13 via the brownBear reference variable, which is option A. The Bear object created on line 10 is accessible via both the polarBear reference and the brownBear.pandaBear reference.
-After line 12, the object is still accessible via brownBear.pandaBear.
-After line 13, though, it is no longer accessible since brownBear is no longer accessible, which makes option D the final answer.
+The Bear object created on line 9 is accessible until line 13 via the brownBear reference variable, which is option A. The Bear object created on line 10 is accessible via both the polarBear reference and the `brownBear.pandaBear` reference.
+After line 12, the object is still accessible via `brownBear.pandaBear.` After line 13, though, it is no longer accessible since `brownBear` is no longer accessible, which makes option D the final answer.**

 ---